 Common Challenges in API Development and How to Overcome Them

 APIs (Application Programming Interfaces) have become the backbone of modern software development, enabling seamless communication between applications, services, and platforms.
-However, building and maintaining APIs is not without its challenges.
-From ensuring security to managing scalability, developers often face a range of obstacles that can hinder the success of their API projects.
+However, building and maintaining APIs is no small feat.
+Developers often encounter a range of challenges that can hinder performance, security, and scalability.
+In this blog post, we’ll explore some of the most common challenges in API development and provide actionable solutions to overcome them.

-1. Ensuring API Security
+1. Poor API Design

 The Challenge: